go-vikunja/vikunja/docs/content/doc/setup/config.md

   timezone: GMT

 database:
   # Database type to use.
-Supported types are mysql and sqlite.
+Supported types are mysql, postgres and sqlite.
   type: "sqlite"
   # Database user which is used to connect to the database.
   user: "vikunja"